TeodorSocea/FTC-TeamRO040-Robot-Code/README.md

 The code for FTC Team RO040 "SnakeTech", Rover Ruckus 2019 contest.<br>
 ## Skills gained
 During the period I had worked with Team SnakeTech I have gained a lot of skills including experience utilising the Java programming language, experience with image processing and object detection using DogeCV, as well as hardware skills necessary for building a competitive robot.<br>
+## Responsabilities
-I was the team's lead programmer and I was in charge of 5 other students.
-Together we were able to conceptualize and write the code for the robot.
+Being team's lead programmer, I was in charge of 5 other students.
+Working hand in hand with the assembly department of the team we were able to come up with an efficient robot design and code that would allow us to score a maximum number of points.
 ## The code
 The code was written entirely in Java and can be found [here](https://github.com/TeodorSocea/FTC-TeamRO040-Robot-Code/tree/main/FTC-RoverRuckus2019/TeamCode/src/main/java).
 ## The robot